Police patrol Hong Kong park to enforce Tiananmen vigil ban

 "To the people of China and to those who continue to stand against injustice and seek freedom, we will not forget June 4," he said.

-Taiwan's Foreign Ministry wrote on its Facebook page that "when this time of year comes around, there is a lot one can't say, a lot one can't write, and a lot one can't even look up on the internet."
+In Taiwan, a self-ruled island claimed by Beijing as part of its territory, the Foreign Ministry wrote on Facebook that "when this time of year comes around, there is a lot one can't say, a lot one can't write, and a lot one can't even look up on the internet."

 The post encouraged Chinese citizens who use a VPN to access Facebook, which is blocked in China, and search for information on the Tiananmen Square massacre "to see what their country is hiding from them."

-A day later, two other universities in the city removed monuments related to the commemoration of the Tiananmen massacre, citing similar reasons as well as legal issues.
+A day later, two other universities in the city removed monuments related to the commemoration.

-Last week, Jens Galschiøt, the artist who created "Pillar of Shame," unveiled a full-scale replica of the 8-meter- (26 foot) tall sculpture at the University of Oslo in Norway.
+In response, Jens Galschioet, the artist who created "Pillar of Shame," last week unveiled a full-scale replica of the 8-meter- (26 foot) tall sculpture at the University of Oslo in Norway.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.